canonical/ubuntu-packaging-guide/fixing-a-bug.rst

 -------------------

-It is very important to document your change sufficiently so developers who look at the code in the future won't have to guess what your reasong was and what your assumptions were.
+It is very important to document your change sufficiently so developers who look at the code in the future won't have to guess what your reasoning was and what your assumptions were.
 Every Debian and Ubuntu package source includes ``debian/changelog``, where changes of each uploaded package are tracked.